 - Eric Manchester: Derek Taylor

 - Bill Murray the K: Murray the K (played by Bill Murray himself)

 - Corinthia: Cynthia Lennon

-- The Pete Best: In-universe: Leppo, the Fifth Rutle.
+- In-universe: Leppo, the Fifth Rutle.
 (Technically, Leppo was a spoof on deceased Beatles bassist Stuart Sutcliffe.
 Extended canon in the Rutles universe claims that their pre-Barry drummer was named Kevin.
 Leppo is also a reference to Zeppo Marx, The Pete Best of the Marx Brothers.